anormanangel/Predicting-Customer-Churn-Using-Machine-Learning/README.md

 # The Analysis
 ### 1. What are the key indicators of customer churn?
-The key indicators of customer churn were age, frequent flyer status and income class.
+The key indicators of customer churn were age, frequent flyer status, and income class.
 Specifically,
-* The younger customers (27-28y) tend to churn propor- tionally more often.
+* The younger customers (27-28y) tend to churn more often.
 * Customers who opted for more services (5+) churned more than those who opted for a few services.
 * Frequent flyers churn more than non-frequent flyers.
 * High-income individuals churn more than low- and middle-income classes.
-* Customers who synced their account to social media churned more than those who didn’t.
+* Customers who synced their accounts to social media churned more than those who didn’t.
 * Customers who used the company’s service to book a hotel churned more than those who didn’t.

 ### 2. How can predictive models be built to predict customer churn for a tour and travel company based on customer data?